Welcome to the Cowiche Astronomer

 Our family purchased a 4-1/4″ telescope in the late 50’s called the “Palomar Junior” made by Edmund Scientific.
 A nifty name for a scope back then.
 We spent many hours looking at the Moon and planets, especially Saturn and Jupiter.
 Here’s an enjoyable article about a telescope like it written by a fellow amateur astronomer.
 I continued to use the 4-1/4″ scope for many years and always watched the big events each year as the seasons and planets moved by.
 I still have it and often take it to our club public stargazing sessions.
 In 1972 we moved from downtown Yakima to our home in the country on Naches Heights, which is just East of Cowiche.
 With the higher altitude and darker skies, it was perfect for viewing at night.

 The darker skies of our new location enhanced my interest in observing and in the mid 70’s I decided to build a bigger telescope.
 After much looking, I built a 10.1″ Dobsonian telescope to help with my interest in observing dim, deep sky objects.
 This scope was nicknamed “Little Blue”.
 It brought to life the many faint galaxies and nebula that the 4-1/4″ just couldn’t handle.
-I was even able to see the planet Pluto (now demoted) on a number of occasions with it.
+I was even able to see the planet Pluto, now demoted to a dwarf planet.
+But, it was still one of the nine planets when I looked at it with “Little Blue”.
 The 10.1″ was a great little friend to have along on a clear evening and served me well through many observing seasons.

 After building the 10.1″, I designed some setting circles for it and used them and a scientific calculator to convert right ascension & declination to azimuth & altitude to help locate objects.
 I entered the computer age with a used Commodore VIC-20 and in 1983, I bought a new Commodore 64.
 What a great little computer that was.
 I wrote a program in basic that included the Messier list.
 Just enter the Messier number and it gave me the alt/az to set the circles.
 I had one of the first “goto dobs” around.
 Pretty nifty back then.
 I no longer use the setting circles and now prefer to enjoy the fun of star hopping.
 I now use my computer with a planetarium program to assist my observing.
 My thought on this is the newer “goto” scopes keep you from needing to learn the sky and its many constellations.
 I guess I’m just old fashioned.